 This second leg of the Viking Trail adventure takes you from Parson’s Pond, the first port of call north of Gros Morne National Park, to St. Anthony, a thriving town at the northernmost tip of the peninsula itself.
 En route you’ll have some uncommon opportunities.
 Explore ancient burial sites, discover rare arctic-alpine flowers, and even encounter a primitive life form, all while traveling through some of the most stunning scenery in the province.

-Click the + symbols below to expand each selection and discover the one-of-a-kind experiences to be had north of Gros Morne.
+Scroll down to discover the one-of-a-kind experiences to be had north of Gros Morne.

 Miss the first part of the trip?